NURSING WORKSHEET - FALL 2018 ADMISSION

 for RN/ADN or LPN on the Letter of Intent.

 Students will be allowed to apply for both programs.
 Please refer to

-section 2.1E in the nursing handbook for more details.
+section 2.1E in the Nursing Admissions Handbook for more details.

 - All students must provide proof of